MilkBotttle/tripleo-rocky-deploy/README.md

 # Functions

-## Install docker-ce on fresh node
+## Install docker-ce on fresh node [x]
+This docker-ce version confict with tripleo-repo because this version newer than tripleo-repo.
+If you want to put offline yum repo and docker-registry together just play prepare undercloud.

 1. Play
 `ansible-playbook ansible/install-docker-ce.yaml`